hepranmarunduri/chapter_7_execises/README.md

+Hi, I am Hepran.
+I am learning python language now.
+I am learning python from a book.
-My solution of chapter 7 problems from Python Crash Course 2nd edition (PCC2) book by Eric Matthes.
+The book is Python Crash Course 2nd edition by Eric Matthes.

+In the book, to sharpen what people learn, Matthes provides exercises per chapter.
+So do I.
+I do the exercises.
+Here, I save my solutions from those exercises.

+-End.